rmaphoh/AutoMorph/README.md

 * Configurate enviroment on local/virtual machine (data privacy, code development; packages conflict in some machines)
 * Docker image (data privacy, no need to set up enviroment; need some experience on docker)

-If you meet unsolved problems, feel free to open an issue or drop a message to yukun.zhou.19[at]ucl.ac.uk
+:star::star::star: If you meet unsolved problems, feel free to open an issue or drop a message to yukun.zhou.19[at]ucl.ac.uk

 ## Quick start with Colab